SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### How do I get support when I run into issues with Spartacus?

 Spartacus is provided "as-is" with no official lines of support.
-To get help from the Spartacus community, post a question in the Help chat of the Slack workspace.
-You can also post a question to Stack Overflow with the 'spartacus' tag, but the Slack workspace is experiencing the most developer discussion at the moment.
+To get help from the Spartacus community, you can get in touch with us on [Stack Overflow](https://stackoverflow.com/questions/tagged/spartacus-storefront).
+For non-technical questions, you can reach us on our [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/enQtNDM1OTI3OTMwNjU5LTg1NGVjZmFkZjQzODc1MzFhMjc3OTZmMzIzYzg0YjMwODJiY2YxYjA5MTE5NjVmN2E5NjMxNjEzMGNlMDRjMjU).

 ### Is it possible to contribute to this open source project?
 How?